V1nt3r4/libft/README.md

 - Develop skills to work with pointers and data structures.
 - Build a solid foundation for future C projects in the 42 curriculum.

+  ## Contribute and Recreate the Project

+Would you like to recreate or contribute to this project?
+You're welcome to explore and build your own version of **Libft**!
+To get started, we highly encourage you to consult the detailed documentation available in the [`ReadmeFirst`](ReadmeFirst/) folder, where you'll find:

+- Step-by-step guides
+- Explanation of the functions and their implementation
+- Tips and best practices for building the library

+Feel free to open issues, suggest improvements, or fork the repository to create your own version.
+Your contributions and feedback are greatly appreciated!

 ## Functions Included

 The following is a list of functions that are part of this library, categorized by their respective headers: